-It is certainly useful to have a car in Chamonix – the valley is 20 km long and the lifts are all along the length of it.
-However it does also have free public transport, and it’s a greener option.
+It is extremely useful to have a car in Chamonix – the valley is 20 km long and the lifts are all along the length of it.
+However it does also have public transport, and it’s a greener option.
 Here’s an overview of the pros and cons.

 Our Location